cothoe/JoystickController/README.md

 	static const int DEFAULT_LOW   = 490;
 	static const int DEFAULT_HIGH  = 530;

-For more information about the threshold see the following article; [Joystick Shield Quickstart Guide: How do I find the current direction of the joystick?](http://www.sparkfun.com/tutorials/171#direction)
+For more information about the threshold see the following article; [How do I find the current direction of the joystick?](http://www.sparkfun.com/tutorials/171#direction)

 	void update()

-must get called in the main loop in order for the class to communicate with the joystick.
+must get called in the main loop in order for the library to communicate with the joystick.

 	int getDirection()